NVIDIA DOCA IPsec Security Gateway Application Guide

 The matched packet is forwarded to the second port.

-In the secured egress domain, there is an encryption pipe that has a shared IPsec encrypt action.
+In the secured egress domain, the IP classifier pipe sends the packets to the correct encryption pipe (IPv4 or IPv6) which has a shared IPsec encrypt action.
 According to the metadata match, the packet is encrypted with the encap destination IP and SPI as defined in the user's rules.

 Decryption